 What age limits are there?

 The legal age limit for all paragliding and hang gliding based sports as pilot in command is 14.
-We will take 12 year olds up dual on a paraglider and, exceptionally, younger children where there is a valid reason, e.g. illness etc.
+The age limit for commercial dual flight is 12 but we can, exceptionally, take up younger children where there is a special reason, e.g. terminal illness etc.

-You must be less than 100kg to fly dual.
-80kg if using a disabled buggy.
+You must be less than 100kg clothed to fly dual.
+80kg if using our disabled buggy.

 You will need to total 50kg including the glider in order to fly solo.
 Thus if you personally weigh less than 40kg you may need to carry water ballast (we have ballast bags) to bring your total weight in flight up to 50kg.

 You must weigh less than 180kg* and be able-bodied to fly school kit solo without a buggy.
 What goes down must first go up, so you will need to be able to climb up the hill before each flight.
 If you're BMI is over 35 you may prefer to train in the cooler months.

 We can accommodate physically and some mentally disabled/impaired** students, including those with a maximum weight exceeding 180kg*, but the fee would have to be determined on a case-by-case basis.